MarounnGhayaa/AlignPath/README.md

 <br><br>

+### AI Agents Flow

+- Speech to Text Agent

+  - When a user taps the mic, the app records their voice.
+  - The recording is sent to a speech service, which turns the audio into text.
+  - The final text is placed into the chat box, so the user can edit it before sending.

+- AI Career Agent

+  - Users first enter their skills, interests, and values.
+  - The system uses these to suggest career paths.
+  - If the user accepts one, the AI generates a learning plan: quests, problems, skills to build, and recommended resources.

+- AI Chatbot
+  - A floating button opens the chatbot panel.
+  - The bot remembers past conversations (threads) and can pick up where you left off.
+  - When you send a message, the backend adds context before asking Gemini for a reply.
+  -

+<br><br>

 ### Future Work

 - Develop a Communities feature to group users with similar saved fields, enabling them to exchange knowledge, experiences, and resources.